-Change Management Policy

-Version: 1.3

-Approved by: Remuneration and Terms of Service

-Committees

-Date approved: June 2019

-Date of issue (communicated to staff): September 2019

-Adopted: Adopted by Governing Body in April 2020

-Next review date: March 2023

-Document author: HR Manager and Head of HR & OD

-CONTROL RECORD CONTROL RECORD

-Reference Number Version Status Author

-N&N HR-003 1.3 Final HR Manager

-Head of HR & OD

-Sponsor

-Executive Director of Transition

-Team

-Human Resources

-Title Change Management Policy
+Change Management Policy July 2022 - August 2024

-Amendments Updated to adopt new review date

-Purpose The policy provides the details regarding the processes followed in a change management scenario.

-0 Pay and Conditions of Service Protection Policy.

-Superseded Documents Workforce Reduction and Redeployment Policy.

-Organisational Change Policy.

-Audience All staff within the Nottingham and Nottinghamshire CCG

-Consulted with Staff Engagement Group and Trade Unions

-Equality Impact Assessment July 2019

-Approving Body Remuneration and Committees d Terms of Service Date approved June 2019 (adopted by Governing Body in April 2020)

-Date of Issue September 2019

-Review Date March 2023

-This is a controlled document and whilst this policy may be printed, the electronic version available on the CCG's document management system is the only true copy.
+CONTROL RECORD Reference Number Version Status Author HR-002 1.2 Final Head of Human Resources and Organisational Development Sponsor Director of Nursing Team Human Resources a Development nd Organisational Title Change Mana Change Management Policy Amendments Review Date a Review Date amended to August 2024 Purpose This policy outlines the ICB's approach to management of organisational change Superseded Documents Change Management Policy v1.1 Audience All staff in Nottingham and Nottinghamshire Integrated Care Board Consulted with Integrated Care Board Senior Leadership Team and Staff Engagement Group Equality Impact Assessment See Appendix A Approving Body ICB Board Date approved 1 July 2022 Date of Issue July 2022 Review Date August 2024 This is a controlled document and whilst this policy may be printed, the electronic version available on the ICB's document management system is the only true copy.
 As a controlled document, this document should not be saved onto local or network drives.

-Nottingham and Nottinghamshire CCG's policies can be made available on request in a range of languages, large print, Braille, audio, electronic and other accessible formats from the Engagement and Communications Team at nccg.team.communications@nhs.net
+NHS Nottingham and Nottinghamshire ICB's policies can be made available on request in a range of languages, large print, Braille, audio, electronic and other accessible formats from the Engagement and Communications Team at nnicb-nn.comms@nhs.net